-This will take you to the survey summary page, where you'll add questions, turn on the public link to your survey, and view survey results.
+This will take you to the Questions page, where you'll add questions to your survey.

-- Click Add Questions to open the survey builder.
+- Click Add a Section to open the section builder.

-Choose an answer type based on whether you want respondents to use radio buttons, check boxes, a 0-10 range, or an open text box.
-You can also ask people to provide their email address.
+- Choose a section type based on whether you want respondents to use radio buttons, check boxes, a number range, or an open text box.
+You can also add introductory text and ask people to provide their email address.

 Here are some more details about each option.